matatata/matatata.github.io/MacOpentrack.md

 Get them here https://github.com/matatata/opentrack/releases

-## General notes on using it with X-Plane
+## General notes Headtracking and X-Plane on macOS with our without opentrack
-AFAIK you have three choices:

-1. Set opentrack's output to "X-Plane" and install opentrack's xplane-plugin ~/Desktop/opentrack/build/instal/xplane/opentrack.xpl by copying it into `<X-Plane 12>/Resources/plugins` before starting X-Plane.
+Set opentrack's output to "X-Plane" and install opentrack's xplane-plugin opentrack.xpl by copying it into `<X-Plane 12>/Resources/plugins`.
-2. Set opentrack's to "UDP over network".
-Configure the remote address to be 127.0.0.1 Port 4242.
-Install the x-plane plugin [https://github.com/amyinorbit/headtrack](https://github.com/amyinorbit/headtrack).
-Start X-Plane and Fly!
-In X-Plane's Plugin-Menu activate HeadTracking.
-It should now pick up da Head-Position from opentrack.
-3. I guess the X-Camera xplane-plugin is also able to receive UDP position data so the configuration would be similar as in (2)

-In all cases you have tio decide what input method you want to use.
+You then have to decide what input method you want to use.
-- In case you have a IR-camera and a IR-Reflector or LED-HeadClip use PointTracker.
+1. In case you have a IR-camera and a IR-Reflector or LED-HeadClip use PointTracker.
-- If you have a FaceTime-Camera or regular WebCam - or even an iPhone choose Neuralnet-Tracker.
+2. If you have a FaceTime-Camera or regular WebCam - or even an iPhone choose Neuralnet-Tracker.
 This will track your face.
-- If you want to use the iOS or Android App Smoothtrack choose "UDP over network".
+3. If you want to use the iOS or Android App like Smoothtrack choose "UDP over network".
 Configure smoothtrack to send data to your computers ip-address.

-For the start I highly recommend using (1) since it saves you some configuration work and you can solely work in opentrack.

 Also remember to configure a "Center" Keyboard Binding in opentrack's Options.
 You'll need it.
 Tweak the mappings and so on.
 Have fun.

+Note that xou do not need to use opentrack at all in case you have some other tracker like the Smoothtrack mobile app.
+In that case use'll probably want to use the x-plane plugin [https://github.com/amyinorbit/headtrack](https://github.com/amyinorbit/headtrack) or perhaps X-Camera.
+Or use opentrack in the middle.

 ## Notes on installing x-plane plugins
 Installing unsigned X-Plane plugins often requires removing the qurantine flags by executing `sudo xattr -c opentrack.xpl` in this case or `sudo xattr -cr .` inside the plugin's folder in case it comes in a folder which is quite common.
 Only do that for software you trust!
 Alternatively let macOS warn you and you'll have to trust the plugin in the system preferences.